diku-dk/futhark-book/language.rst

     if x < 0 then -x else x

 Arrays are indexed using the common row-major notation, as in the expression ``a[i1, i2, i3, ...]``.
-An indexing is said to be *full* if the number of given indices is equal to the dimensionality of the array.
 All array accesses are checked at runtime, and the program will terminate abnormally if an invalid access is attempted.

 Whitespace is used to disambiguate indexing from application to array literals.
 For example, the expression ``a b [i]`` means “apply the